Vaulthalla Logo

 Vaulthalla validates credentials during API key creation.
 Some providers return AccessDenied for broad bucket-list checks even when the credentials are valid for the intended bucket, so bucket-specific permissions should still be tested with a vault dry-run.

-Grant only the bucket operations your sync policy needs.
+Grant only the upstream bucket operations your sync policy needs.
 Typical S3/R2 vault operation may require:

 • List bucket for reconcile and some remote-index refresh paths.